 The MGH Internal Medicine Professional Development Coaching Program is designed to support physician residents in a new way through positive psychology coaching.
 This program links a resident with a trained faculty coach whose career interests are different from each other – a critical component of the program to reinforce that the coaching environment is a safe space for reflection and growth, separate from those whom the residents work with professionally.
 This helps the individual resident develop a vision of who they can be at their best, process their experiences, cope with stressors they uniquely face and set goals to help optimize their experience in residency and beyond.
 To help build leadership skills, in years two and three, we particularly focus on their professional development in areas of emotional intelligence, leadership capabilities and authentic leadership.

-Q. How has the program improved residents’ wellbeing and leadership skills?
+Q. How has the program improved residents’ wellness and leadership skills?
 Please share a few examples.

 Q. How can residents and volunteer faculty members join the Coaching Program?
 Please share if there are any specific criteria required to be a coach.